 Enable Model Menu > Show/Hide items > Show Animation option in order to enable the display of the created camera track.

-To export the created mission right click on the Mission Plan instances in the chunk's contents of the Workspace pane and select the Export Camera Track option from the context menu, then specify the path to the exported file.
+To export the created mission right click on the Mission Plan instances in the chunk's contents of the Workspace pane and select the Export Camera Track option from the context menu, then specify the path to the exported file (on the screen below you see the example for export camera track in the KML format).

 Import files to drone app that supports KML flight plans with gimbal orientation e.g. Litchi or DJI Pilot for enterprise DJI drones such as Phantom 4 RTK.
 Also, CSV format is supported for Intel Falcon drones.